Table of Contents

 - Wide angle

 Knowing the result you want to achieve and the type of subject you will photograph is the key here.
-For example, you won’t be needing a fisheye lens because abstract photos or those with strong visual distortion are not good for selling jewelry online.
+For example, you won’t need a fisheye lens because abstract photos or those with strong visual distortion are not good for selling jewelry online.
 However, you might want to consider getting a macro lens to capture the intricate details of your jewelry design, especially when photographing a diamond as it gets too complicated with all the inclusions and scintillation to consider.

 This is the idea behind the GemLightbox Macro without the technicalities or expertise that DSLRs demand.
 The Macro, engineered using market-leading technology, allows jewelers to capture magnificent 10X magnified images and videos of loose diamonds and other gemstones, ranging from 0.1 carat to 50 carats using only the device and a smartphone.